8020admin/tim-burton-docuseries/WEBFLOW_INTEGRATION.md

 - ✅ Opens when clicking video thumbnails
 - ✅ Fills the entire viewport (not inline)
 - ✅ Supports fullscreen playback
-- ✅ Uses HLS.js for adaptive streaming
+- ✅ Uses HLS.js for adaptive streaming (or native iOS player on Safari/iOS)
+- ✅ **Chromecast support** - Cast to your TV with one click
+- ✅ **iOS native player** - Beautiful native playback on iPhone/iPad
 - ✅ Automatically handles access control
 - ✅ Tracks watch progress
 - ✅ Works seamlessly with authentication